-Note: the reverse is not necessarily true.
-If an agent’s Checkmk version is newer than that of the monitoring server it is possible that the output of the target agent’s existing check plug-ins cannot be properly interpreted.
-In such a case the affected services go into an UNKNOWN (please do not send a Crash-report in such a situation):
+Important: the reverse is not necessarily true.
+If an agent’s Checkmk version is newer than that of the monitoring server it is possible that the check plug-ins there cannot interpret the agent’s output correctly.
+In such a case the affected services go into an UNKNOWN status:

-line.
-The best way is directly from the Checkmk instance that is also actively
+The best way to do this is directly from the Checkmk site that is also actively monitoring the agent.

 The output always begins with the line

-contains related information and is usually simply the output from a diagnosis
+Each section contains related information and is usually simply the output from a diagnostic command.

 If the host is already being monitored you can also fetch the data with the

-You can try out quite a few of the settings (e.g., the SNMP community) right away, and save them when successful.
+You can try out quite a few of the settings (for example, the SNMP community) right away, and save them when successful.